Reset Quinoa Spinach SaladJump to Recipe

-This quinoa spinach salad was my fix to that problem.
-I wanted something light, but filling, and that could be eaten on its own as a lunch but also as a side dish for dinner.
+This quinoa spinach salad is light, but filling, and is a recipe that could be eaten on its own as a lunch but also as a side dish for dinner.

-In short, Betsy and I ate this for pretty much three days straight either for lunch or dinner every day.
+At our house, we will go through stretches where we will eat this salad for pretty much three days straight either for lunch or dinner every day.
 No regrets there.

-If you’re in a bit of a meal slump, take the time to make this bad boy and recharge the batteries.
+If you’re in a bit of a meal slump, take the time to make this quinoa salad recipe and recharge the batteries.